-I love Quora and was once asked a question, "What did your first startup teach you?".
-It prompted me to think again about it and I wanted to share my experience in condensed form to help this wannabe Entrepreneur in his preparation for this adventure.
-And I distilled my lessons from the experience to these 3 points as an answer.
+I was recently asked, "What did your first startup teach you?".
+It prompted me to think again about it and I wanted to share my experience in condensed form to help any wannabe Entrepreneur in his preparation for this adventure.
+And I distilled the lessons from my experience to these three points as an answer.

 My first startup failure taught me 3 key lessons below:

 - ME AND MY BUSINESS : First things first - know your strengths and weaknesses.
 Map it to your start-up needs to be successful.
 Think about how you fill the gaps.